c-mart/smog/readme.md

 - Change to the directory where you want to install smog, like /var/www
 - Clone the project repository:
 - `git clone https://github.com/c-mart/smog.git`
-- From the repository folder that you just cloned, copy smog/smog/config_default.py to another location, name it something like /var/www/smog_config.py.
-This is the file you'll use to configure your site.
+- From the repository folder that you just cloned, copy smog/smog/config_default.py to another location, name it something like smog_config.py.
+(This is the file you'll use to configure your site.)
+- `cp /var/www/smog/smog/config_default.py /var/www/smog_config.py`

 ### Edit smog_config.py
 Change the value for SQLALCHEMY_DATABASE_URI to tell smog how to connect to your database.
 This should be formatted as a [SQLAlchemy database URL](http://docs.sqlalchemy.org/en/rel_0_8/core/engines.html#database-urls).